frikyng/repo_for_repoChat/Documentation.md

   - Original "raw" amplitude of the fluorescent signal is stored in `obj.event.peak_v`
   - The lower and upper time range of each event are stored in `obj.event.t_win` (as defined by the onset from/offset to baseline, or by the end/start of another surrounding event)

+If you want to detect somatic events only, you can use `obj.detect_events('soma')` which will only use the ROIs located the closest to the soma (on primary branches).
+If there is no soma (e.g. L5 cell, then the most proximal segments will be used instead)

 ADD FIGURES